emqx/emqx-enterprise-docs/en_US/advanced/hooks.md

 In the following two sections of [HookPoint](#hookpoint) and [callback function](#callback), all operations on hooks depend on  Erlang code-level API provided by [emqx](https://github.com/emqx/emqx).
 They are the basis for the entire hook logic implementation.

 - For hooks and HTTP server applications, Refer to: [WebHook](webhook.md)
-- For hooks and other language applications, Refer to: [Modules - Extensions](../modules/exhook.md)
+- For hooks and other language applications, Refer to: [Multipe-Language-Support](multiple-language-support.md)

-- For hooks and HTTP server applications, Refer to: [WebHook](webhook.md)
+    - Only Lua is currently supported, Refer to: [emqx_lua_hook](multiple-language-support.md#lua)

 ## HookPoint
 EMQ X Broker is based on a client's key activities during its life cycle, and presets a large number of **HookPoints**.
 The preset mount points in the system are:

 | Name                 | Description                 | Execution Timing                                             |